Looking for ways to improve your productivity? Read on to discover a productivity tip that can change your life.

 If you could shift your focus to tasks that make you more money and more align with your long-term goals, would that be worth it?

 Let’s look at when I started my list to see how it helped me.
 Then, we can see how it impacted my work life.

 Here are my first two days:

-I had lunch with my mentor friend on Friday, the 27th and, excitedly, started this list the very next day.
+I had lunch with my mentor friend on Friday, the 27th.
+Excitedly, I started this list the very next day.

 In terms of tasks I do each day, my next day looked roughly the same: ~50 minutes spent on habits, ~2 hours spent on correspondence, and other time dedicated to other tasks.

-I had been meaning to follow up with some sales leads who had been inquiring about search engine optimization.
-Over the course of these two days, I didn’t do this, despite it being a priority.
+I had meant to follow up with some sales leads inquiring about search engine optimization.
+Over these two days, I didn’t do this, despite it being a priority.

 Instead, I spent way too much time on e-mails.
 Way too much.

 In addition to following up with SEO leads, I also wanted to start on this short article.
-I didn’t even touch that on my first day, and on the second, when I did, I hardly gave it any time.
-I should have researched it and produced the first draft.
-I didn’t.
+However, I didn’t even touch that on my first day.

 The next day I was resolved to make a change: